benprofessionaledition/yamlmerge/README.md

 endpoint: http://test.foo.com
 ```

 That's it.
-No Helm, ktempl, no config servers, no bullshit.
+No Helm, no ktempl, no config servers, no bullshit.